dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 )
 ```

 This macro uses a variant of , (namely, the ,@) before the call to make-comparisons-list.
-The ,@ "splices" the value of the following expression--which must evaluate to a list--into the enclosing list.
+The ,@ "splices" the value of the following expression -- which must evaluate to a list -- into the enclosing list.
 You can see the difference between , and ,@ in the following two expressions:

 ```c
 `(and ,(list 1 2 3)) ==> (AND (1 2 3))